cosmo-gb/lopt_api/README.md

 The url obtained when you run api_post.py needs to be set to the url in test_api.py (line 37) By running test_api.py, you automatically save the results in a response_to_payload***.json file

-### Compute the power
+### Compute the power and optimize the cost

-Finally the script find_solution computes the optimal power of each source
+The script find_solution.py computes the optimal power of each source

+### optimization

+The script my_minimization.py optimizes the cost with a gradient descent method.
+It is used by default in the script api_post.py.
+If you want to use the minimize method of scipy instead, you can set use_scipy=True in api_post.py